IamShubhamGupto/CCBD_A3/README.md

 gdal for reading tile metadata opencv and numpy for finding green

-# TODO - need help
+# TODO - work on these
 1 modify test.py to read only coordinates

 2 create notebook to store data in csv:
 <filename>,<locatio>,<green %>